mlang/llm-mpd/README.md

 # llm-mpd

-> AI-powered narrator for Music Player Daemon (MPD)
+> Narrator for Music Player Daemon (MPD)

-`llm-mpd` collects details about the current and upcoming tracks—album-art images included—sends them to an LLM to craft a spoken introduction, synthesizes the narration with OpenAI TTS, and inserts the resulting audio clip into your MPD playlist so it plays between songs.
+`llm-mpd` collects details about the current and upcoming tracks, sends them to an LLM to craft a spoken introduction, synthesizes the narration with OpenAI TTS, and inserts the resulting audio clip into your MPD playlist so it plays between songs.

 ## Features
 - Automatically generated, voice-acted narrations between tracks
 - Vision support: album-art descriptions incorporated into the script
-- Works with random mode and adds padding for crossfade
+- Works with random mode and adds padding to accomodate for crossfade
 - Tool calling (e.g. local weather) for timely shout-outs
 - Fully configurable through [LLM templates](https://llm.datasette.io/en/stable/templates.html) and CLI flags